Agency Nursing Rates: Does Your Agency Pay Enough?

 Why You Should Know a Nursing Agency’s Commission

 If you’re working for a nursing recruitment agency it’s important to have a general idea of the nursing agency’s commission.
-Unfortunately rates of commission are confidential in contracts with each hospital, but is generally possible to tell which agencies charge hospitals high fees because they are the ones that offer perks and kickbacks to nurses including training, quick payments, an app, and rate top-ups.
+Unfortunately, rates of commission are confidential in contracts with each hospital, but is generally possible to tell which agencies charge hospitals high fees because they are the ones that offer perks and kickbacks to nurses including high bonus joining payments, training, quick payments, an app, and rate top-ups.

-Agencies that charge hospitals high fees are often contacted last to source nurses, and these nurses are cancelled first.
+Agencies that charge hospitals high fees are often contacted last to source nurses, and these nurses are cancelled first as a result.
 Therefore, at the end of the day, these nurses lose out.
-Nurses should prioritise working with agencies that promise low fees to hospitals because this affects their likelihood of being placed in shifts thus increasing their income.
+Nurses should prioritise working with agencies that promise low fees to hospitals because this affects their likelihood of being placed in shifts thus increasing their income potential.

 Now that we’ve covered how nursing agencies charge hospitals, what are the average agency rates for nurses?